Anglish

 More recently in the 21st century, author David Cowley released his book "How We'd Talk If the English Had Won in 1066", among others, that goes into depth on the vocabulary and sound changes that happened to English as a result of Norman influence.
 (Though it is worth noting that some linguists disagree and think English still would have borrowed many French words anyway.)
 Even for authors who are not seeking to purify English, understanding the distinction between Latinate and Anglo-Saxon vocabulary is a tool used by some well-known fiction writers, like Stephen King.

 Cowley is not the only one making new writings in and about Anglish, there are many communities, both offline and online, that use an Anglish dictionary to generate new Anglish works on a regular basis.
 In addition to this Anglish wiki, other online Anglish communities span from retro websites like Neocities and Spacehey to modern social media like YouTube, Reddit, and Discord.
-Many authors and content creators see this form of constrained writing as inspirational and challenging to their creativity, while others see Anglish as something almost spiritual or as a way to get in touch with their ancestors and go back to their own roots.
+Many authors and content creators see this form of constrained writing as inspirational and challenging to their creativity, while others see Anglish as something religious or spiritual , a way to get in touch with their ancestors and go back to their own roots.

 See Also